Inactive Members of Involvements

 Note

-You do NOT what you want to use the Inactive member type for people who will need re-register online.
+You do NOT want to use the Inactive member type for people who will need re-register online.
 An Inactive Member is still considered to be a type of member, so they would not be able to register online.
-If you do have Inactive members in an org like that, you will need to drop them before they need to re-register.
+If you do have Inactive members in an Involvement like that, you will need to drop them before they need to re-register.

 Add an Inactive Date for an Existing Member